 TMJ stands for Temporomandibular Joint and is the joint on either side of the jaw where the chin bone (mandible) meets the skull.
 The Jaw or TMJ is one of the most frequently used joints in the body, and problems with the jaw can reportedly affect up to 80% of the population.

 Headaches and neck pain, difficulty opening the jaw

 Often clients with TMJ dysfunction present to their GP or dentist as a first port of call.
 They will often be prescribed painkillers or muscle relaxants and/or be fitted with a splint to wear at night.

 How Can We Help?

 At Physio on Bayside, Sarah Rogers, and Joel Dennis successfully treats TMJ dysfunction with the use of specialist manual therapy techniques (The Latimer Technique) and client specific home exercise programmes.

-If you suffer from jaw problems or have been advised to find a Physiotherapist who specialises in TMJ, then call the clinic for an appointment with Sarah today.
+If you suffer from jaw problems or have been advised to find a Physiotherapist who specialises in TMJ, then call the clinic for an appointment with Sarah or Joel today.